MooseEagleShark/LoganTMeyerResume/journal.md

     North America and Europe (getting very curious how much this whole configuration will cost lol)

 javascript website counter:
   first google link is here, for making a pure javascript counter.
-Since we will want to integrate with dynamoDB, this is a good starting point, but will need to be modified.
+Since we will want to integrate with dynamoDB, this is a good starting point, but will need to be modified.  --> https://contactmentor.com/build-website-visitor-counter-javascript/

+CI/CD using Github actions to push code to S3 bucket Found a guide to do this using codepipeline here -> https://medium.com/avmconsulting-blog/automate-static-website-deployment-from-github-to-s3-using-aws-codepipeline-16acca25ebc1